lameaux/bro/README.md

 ░░░░░░░░  ░░░░░      ░░░░░░
 ```

-**bro** is a performance testing tool.
+**bro** is a load testing tool.

 # About

+This tool allows you to execute load testing scenarios to.

+It supports constant and variable rate traffic patterns.

+During the execution it collects metrics (e.g. RPS, latency, errors) and validates them
+against defined thresholds.

-It is written in Go with test scenarios defined in YAML.
+It is written in Go, test scenarios are defined in YAML.

+Try it together with [mox](https://github.com/lameaux/mox) - a tool to stub external dependencies, so that your
+application can be tested in isolation.

 # Installation